previoip/blender-sprite-render-toolkit/README.md

 # blender-sprite-render-toolkit

-Goal: Blender render toolkit for rendering animated assets into character spritesheet
+Camera manipulation and render toolkit for generating character spritesheet from 3D assets into bitmap